 Does this program conflict with UT Football Games?

-The weekly meeting time of 9:00 am – 12:00 pm has been also selected to ensure that sessions conclude in time for participants to enjoy watching away games.
+Football season can be a large part of the college experience at UT, and attendance at all sessions is required, so program dates are chosen so that they do not conflict with home games: The weekly meeting time of 9:00 am – 12:00 pm is also selected to ensure that sessions conclude in time for participants to enjoy watching away games.